Documenting service assets

 - get a comprehensive overview of what is valuable to your organisation and what you need to protect from cyber threats

-- know where you need to manage vulnerabilities and other security risks throughout the service lifecycle
+- know where you need to manage vulnerabilities and other security risks throughout the service life cycle

 - understand who is responsible for each asset so you know who is accountable for protection